 But as a business grows, managing growth and organizing information becomes increasingly more difficult.

-What used to be easy when you had one employee and two customers is more difficult when you employ five people and have 25 customers.
+What used to be accessible when you had one employee and ten customers is more challenging when you employ ten people and have 250 customers.

-But if you want your business to succeed, you must evolve the way you manage your business to match the growth of the business.
+If you want your business to succeed, you must evolve how you manage your business to match the business’s growth.

 This means doing some things differently.